beosro/diy-cheap-cat-feeder/README.md

 * Measure remaining food by ultrasonic
 * Notify via Alexa TTS and Telegram about remaining food
 * Whatever you can imagine with Home Assistant!
+* Can run from a USB Powerbank, so it can run on the go or as a security feature as UPS

 Thanks for checking this out!
 Here is what my prototype cat feeder looks like: <br>